General-Meow/kubernetes-notes/README.md

 - `helm rollback myChart` will rollback to the last version
 - Tiller however has too much permissions by creating, updating removing things so its a security issue
 - So now Tiller has been removed from Helm 3 and therefore has no more release management
+- Helm supports a plugin structure, so you can install plugin's such as secrets, s3, diff
+- Helm secrets (https://github.com/jkroepke/helm-secrets) is a plugin that allows you to encrypt and decrypt secrets on the fly.
+  - It uses SOPS (https://github.com/getsops/sops) behind the scenes edit the files to use encryption
+  - SOPS can be configured to use multiple encryption methods such as KMS, age, key vault etc
+  - age (https://github.com/FiloSottile/age) is a simple file encryption tool written in Go
+- Using helm secrets with SOPS and ages will allow you to encrypt, decrypt on the fly and STORE your secrets in you git repo if you also store your private key carefully

 ### Helmfile
 - Helmfile just like Helm uses templating but with `Go Templaates` this gives additional functions within your templates